Ice is approximately 3/4″ of an inch thick and is usually chilled at 16 degrees fahrenheit. The thicker the ice, the softer and slower it becomes.

 - 1 What is under the ice in a hockey rink?

-- 3 How thick should ice rink be?
+- 2 How thick should an ice rink be?

-- 4 How big is a hockey rink ice?
+- 4 What is the thickness of a NHL hockey puck?

 - 5 How many face off dots are there on a hockey rink?

 - 6 What happens to the ice after a hockey game?